-Entering programs and tables from a Computer (DNC) or peripheral device.
+Entering programs and tables from a Computer (DNC) or Peripheral Device.

-The CNC allows data to be exchanged with a computer or peripheral device, using the RS232C serial line.
+The CNC allows data to be interchanged with a computer or peripheral device, using RS232C and RS422 cables.

 If this is controlled from the CNC, it is necessary to preset the corresponding table or part program directory (utilities) you want to communicate with.